 Hiring an electrician to remove your storage heaters

-• Remove or rewire off-peak circuits
+- Remove or rewire off-peak circuits

-• Convert storage heater sockets to ordinary sockets
+- Convert storage heater sockets to ordinary sockets

-• Earth and install circuit breakers where necessary
+- Earth and install circuit breakers where necessary

-• Test, certificate and write report
+- Test, certificate and write report

 For one storage heater, this should take 1-2 hours.
-For an entire houseful of heaters, you can expect the process to take 1-2 days.
-Depending on a number of factors – including where you live, the state of your existing wiring and the level of certification required.
+For an entire houseful of heaters, the process might take 1-2 days.
+Depending on where you live, the state of your existing wiring and the level of certification required.

-How to dispose of storage heaters
+How to dispose of your storage heaters

 Asbestos in storage heaters